longcipher/nudeploy/README.md

 ## Options

 - --config: Path to config TOML (default: ./nudeploy.toml)
-- --service: Service name from config (optional for plan/deploy/status/restart).
+- --service: Service name from config (optional for deploy/status/restart).
 If omitted, acts on all services with `enable = true`.
 - --group: Hosts group
 - --hosts: Comma-separated hostnames (SSH Host aliases)
-- --cmd: Command to run for shell
-- --file: Path to playbook file for `play` (one command per line; `#` comments and blank lines ignored)
 - --sudo: Use sudo for systemd actions (daemon-reload/enable/start/restart) and installing unit files into /etc. All other file and directory operations run as the SSH user.
 - --json: Emit JSON output suitable for CI
 - --name: For `download`, comma-separated artifact names to fetch (defaults to all enabled)
+- --dry-run: For `deploy`, show what would change without applying (formerly `plan`)

 ## Idempotency strategy